AdwinTrave/meteor-fictionaltime/README.md

 [![MIT License][license-image]][license-url]

-# Under development, not yet functional
+# Under development, use with caution!

 # Fictional time
 Fictional time allows you to create, display and convert units to and from your own (symetric) fictional time.
 Old and buggy example at [sfb.freedombase.net](http://sfb.freedombase.net).